Palash90/site-assets/target/blogs/iron-learn/iron-learn-3.md

     }
 }
 ```
-Started small with 2 * 1 vs 1 * 2 with small matrices.
-I validated these results against CPU calculated results.
-Next, ran against random numbers.
+Started small: multiplying a 2 * 1 matrix by 1 * 2 matrix.
+I validated these results against CPU computed results.
+Next, I multiplied two matrices filled with random numbers and validated results and performed a few more test runs.

-Once these small matrices were done, it was time for going bigger.
-Running against big set - 1024 * 1024 vs 1024 * 1024 - took few milliseconds to complete.
+Once these small matrices were done, it was time to go bigger.
+Multiplying a big matrix of 1024 * 1024 by another 1024 * 1024 took only a few milliseconds to complete.

-## Conclustion
+## Conclusion
-Finally, I could do it.
-I overcame my laziness, I put the effort and I was seeing what I planned 2 years ago.
-I was very excited to this setup into my actual repo.
+Finally, I did it.
+I overcame my laziness, put in the effort and achieved what I planned 2 years ago.
+I was very excited to integrate this setup into my main Machine Learning repo.

-Only if I knew that a nightmare is on waiting to happen...
+Only if I knew that a nightmare was waiting to happen...